 Food safety is important in preparing food for toddlers, meat, fish and eggs should all be well cooked.
-Whole nuts and soft round pieces of foods are a choking hazard but toddlers should always be supervised and seated when eating to reduce this risk.18
+Whole nuts and soft round pieces of foods are a choking hazard but toddlers should always be supervised and seated when eating to reduce this risk.16

-The Food Standards Agency also advise that children under five should not eat swordfish, marlin and shark as these large fish can accumulate high amounts of mercury over their long lives.18 reduce dental caries.
+The Food Standards Agency also advise that children under five should not eat swordfish, marlin and shark as these large fish can accumulate high amounts of mercury over their long lives.
+16